charmbracelet/huh/README.md

             Value(&toppings),
     ),

-    // Gather final details for the order. huh.NewGroup(
+    // Gather some final details about the order. huh.NewGroup(
         huh.NewInput().
             Title("What's your name?").